jinkya/Nodejs-Master-Class/README.md

 ## Section 2
 The story of Node js
-> A video started circulating internetRyan Dahl San fransisco php meetup @ new way of running js on server(Fall 2011)
+> A video started circulating internet.
+Ryan Dahl San fransisco php meetup @ new way of running js on server(Fall 2011)
 > Offered 2 years earlier - 2009 - standing ovation but hadenet been quite welcoming
 > Ruby on rails was on hot wagon
 > In Jan 2010 Isaac Schutler created npm package manager.
 > GoogleTechTalks - Node.js: JavaScript on the Server - skeptical into by presentor
 > Node js and Mongo readily started to work with JSON. (rise of JSON with MEAN stack)
 > Joyent - official provider for the project.
 Microsoft collaboration created windows node js
-> Rift and io js And Node js Foundation
+> Rift with io js And Node js Foundation
 > Many developers have all but abandoned the Node.js API, in favour of third party libraries, frameworks and NPM packages.

 Whats is V8, exactly?
 > V8 = The chrome v8 javascript engine.
-> high level language to level language - compilers( source code to executable/ machinecode/bute code), transpilers(source code into source code of another type) and interpretor(source code directly execution, compile and optimizing and executing on the go)
+> High level language to level language - compilers( source code to executable/ machine code/byte code), transpilers(source code of one type into source code of another type) and interpreter(source code directly execution, compile and optimizing and executing on the go)
 > SpiderMonkey( first js engine ) by Mozilla and V8 by Chrome are both interchangebaly used by Mongo
 > Web browsers embed js engines in order to execute js.
 > Node js embeds js engine v8 to execute js